 12. Iao Siu - Oh My God!

 The above are just a few of the colorful expressions and idioms which I can recall.
-In future articles I hope to add to these lists and also settle on a standard Romanization system.
-Anyone travelling to Taiwan cannot help but hear these expressions and idioms.
+In future articles, I hope to add to these lists and also settle on a standard Romanization system.
+Anyone traveling to Taiwan cannot help but hear these expressions and idioms.

 Hokkien (Taiwanese) Conversation with Idioms